Best Pets for Children: Top 10 Animals for Kids and Their Link to Business Success

 A basic requirement in a workplace is to be able to communicate well enough to survive.
 However, those who excel in their careers all seem to share one key trait in common; being able to empathise in order to communicate effectively.

 Contrary to popular belief, the ability to connect with others exceptionally well is not an innate gift some are born with.
 78% of Senior Managers and 70% of Directors in the UK attributed their conversational power to having a pet in childhood.
-Although your cat cannot verbally tell you ‘I’m hungry, the claws are coming out,’ pet owners effortlessly read the emotions and needs of their pets accurately, even as a child.
+Although your cat cannot verbally tell you ‘I’m hungry, the claws are coming out,’ pet parents effortlessly read the emotions and needs of their pets accurately, even as a child.
 Being able to pick up on non-verbal cues by interacting with pets in childhood helps adults to easily empathise with their colleagues, making them better equipped to connect and move up in the workplace.

 However, while understanding non-verbal cues certainly helps you climb your way to the top, the ability to create and maintain long lasting connections seems to dip the higher you go.
 With Directors being the lowest category of adults who agreed they were able to make meaningful connections, perhaps it really is lonely at the top.